-As of December 31, 2021, we had cash, cash equivalents, and marketable securities of \$408.1 million.
-We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements until the end of 2024.
+As of December 31, 2022, we had cash, cash equivalents, and marketable securities of \$348.2 million.
+We believe that our existing cash, cash equivalents and marketable securities, along with the \$100.0 million raised in our private issuance of common stock and pre-funded warrants in February 2023, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2026.